boytur/boytur/README.md

 # Hi 👋, I'm Piyawat Wongyat

-I'm a fourth-year Software Engineering student at the Faculty of Informatics, Burapha University.
+I'm a final year Software Engineering student at the Faculty of Informatics, Burapha University.
 I am passionate about developing impactful software solutions, with a strong focus on full-stack development, team management, and Agile methodologies.

 ---